-The school uses Letters and Sounds as its phonics programme.
-This is taught in Key Stage 1 to help our children to develop their reading skills.
-Letters and Sounds is a phonics resource published by the Department for Education.
+The school uses Essential Letters and Sounds as its phonics programme.
+This is taught in Key Stage 1 and Key Stage 2 to help our children to develop their reading skills.
+It is based on Letters and Sounds which is published by the Department for Education.
 It aims to build children's speaking and listening skills in their own right as well as to prepare children for learning to read by developing their phonic knowledge and skills.
 It sets out a detailed and systematic programme for teaching phonic skills for children starting by the age of five, with the aim of them becoming fluent readers by age seven.
-Information on this can be found on the letters and sounds website by clicking this link.
+Information on this can be found on the essential letters and sounds website by clicking this link.

 The best readers read regularly and read a wide range of different texts.
 We encourage you to develop your child’s reading by exposing them to reading in lots of different contexts, be this through newspapers, comics, reading menus and signposts, reading online, looking at fiction and non-fiction books and of course regular visits to the library.